Office of Allowances, Department of State

 Around the World in a Lifetime (AWAL) and GlobeTrotters are groups for Foreign Service teenagers that provide support to their peers who are returning to live in the Washington area.
 Contact AWAL and GlobeTrotters through the Foreign Service Youth Foundation or the Education and Youth Officer in the Family Liaison Office

 Associates of American Foreign Service Worldwide

 The Associates of the American Foreign Service Worldwide is a non-profit organization which has been representing Foreign Service spouses, employees and retirees since 1960.
 AAFSW is an independent advocate for its membership, giving members a stronger voice when working on common concerns, and a chance to enjoy shared interests.
-Activities include: the AAFSW Book Room and Book Fair, The CLO Association for former Community Liaison Office coordinators, the AAFSW Playgroup, the annual Secretary of State's Award for Outstanding Volunteerism, the Foreign Born Spouses Group, the AAFSW Housing Office, Senior Living support and referrals to elderly Foreign Service family members, Foreign language conversation groups, the Oral History Project, the Evacuee Support Network, Livelines internet discussion group, and the Women in Transition for divorcing spouses.
-For more information, contact them at tel: 202-362-6514, email: email@example.com
+Activities include the AAFSW Book Room and Book Fair, The CLO Association, for former Community Liaison Office coordinators, the AAFSW Playgroup, the annual Secretary of State's Award for Outstanding Volunteerism, the Foreign Born Spouses Group, the AAFSW Housing Office, Senior Living support and referrals to elderly Foreign Service family members, foreign language conversation groups, the Oral History Project, the Evacuee Support Network, Livelines internet discussion group, and the Women in Transition group for divorcing spouses.
+For more information, contact AAFSW at tel: 202-362-6514, email: email@example.com

 The international marketplace for relocating overseas.

 This web site, newly merged with The Overseas Digest an online newsletter, is a resource for information, employment, services and shopping overseas.
 It also lists several pages of other websites of interest to Americans living overseas.